-Police: People Injured in Shooting at Colorado STEM School
+7 to 8 Students Wounded, 2 Suspects in Custody After Shooting at Colorado K-12 School

-Police say that two people are believed to have been injured in a school shooting south of Denver, Colo. on Tuesday.
+Police say that seven to eight students were injured in a shooting at a K-12 school south of Denver, Colo., on Tuesday.

-Two suspects are in custody but police are searching for a possible third suspect after a shooting at STEM School Highlands Ranch, a charter school in Highlands Ranch, Colo., authorities said, according to the Associated Press.
+Two suspects are in custody after a shooting at STEM School Highlands Ranch, a charter school in Highlands Ranch, Colo., Douglas County Undersheriff Holly Nicholson-Kluth said.

-Police responded to reports of a shooting at the school at around 1:53 p.m. on Tuesday, the Douglas County Sheriff’s Office tweeted.
+Police responded to reports of a shooting at the school at around 1:53 p.m., the Douglas County Sheriff’s Office tweeted.
+Nicholson-Kluth said that police could hear gunshots as they entered the school.
+She said that the shooting is believed to have started in the middle school.

+Nicholson-Kluth said that police do not know if the shooters were students, but said that they are believed to be juveniles.
+She said that there is not believed to have been a third suspect, despite earlier reports, but police are continuing to go “room to room” to clear the school.
+She said that students are still inside the school.

+Nicholson-Kluth said that police were on the scene “almost immediately” because there is a police substation a block from the school.
+She declined to comment on the victims’ condition, but said that they were taken to area hospitals.

 Highlands Ranch is a suburb of Denver, and the school is roughly 14 miles from the city center.
 The school’s website says that about 1,800 students attend the school and that it is a K-12 school.